Skip to content

 • <video>: Used to embed video files.
 The controls attribute allows users to control video playback (play/pause, etc.).

-VTT Subtitle Considerations
+VTT Subtitle Notes

 ASS Subtitle Format

-Here is an example of an ASS subtitle.
+Below is an example of an ASS subtitle.

 [Script Info]